COVESA/vsomeip/README.md

 ##### License

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 ##### Contributing Guidelines

 For comprehensive details on how to contribute effectively to the project, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) file.

-##### vsomeip Overview
+##### vSomeIP Overview
 ----------------
-The vSomeIP stack implements the http://some-ip.com/ (Scalable service-Oriented MiddlewarE over IP (SOME/IP)) protocol.
+The vSomeIP stack implements the http://some-ip.com/ (Scalable service-Oriented MiddlewarE over IP (SOME/IP)) Protocol.
 The stack consists out of:

 * a shared library for SOME/IP (`libvsomeip3.so`)
 * a shared library for SOME/IP's configuration module (`libvsomeip3-cfg.so`)